 When to Replace Your Bedroom Pillows

 There are some people who will tell you that pillows are more important than a mattress.
-While strictly speaking this isn’t true, a comfortable pillow or four, can make the difference between a good night’s sleep and one you would prefer to forget.
+While strictly speaking this isn’t true, a comfortable pillow (or four) can make the difference between a good night’s sleep and one you’d prefer to forget.
 Some people won’t even travel away from home unless they take their favorite pillow with them!

-But like mattresses, pillows do not last forever, and there will come a time when you’re going to have to replace even your favorites.
+But like mattresses, pillows don’t last forever, and there will come a time when you’ll need to replace even your favorite ones.
 But how do you know when to replace your bedroom pillows?

-The easy answer to this question is when they deteriorate, either in terms of form or shape, or when they get smelly!
-Sounds horrid, but it happens.
-Still, there are many different types of pillow largely in terms of filling and some will last longer than others.
+The simple answer to this question is when they deteriorate—either in terms of form or shape, or when they start to get smelly.
+Sounds awful, but it happens!
+That said, there are many different types of pillows, mainly distinguished by their fillings, and some will last longer than others.

 Pillows and Their Function

-If you stick your pillow (or pillows) at the top of the bed, and you sleep with head tilted, you aren’t going to be very comfortable and will probably wake up with an aching neck and shoulders.
-So you need to position your pillows in a way that they will provide you with the support you need.
+If you place your pillow (or pillows) at the top of the bed and sleep with your head tilted, you won’t be very comfortable and will probably wake up with an aching neck and shoulders.
+So, it’s essential to position your pillows in a way that provides the right support.

-Generally people who know something about back care recommend that instead of using a whole lot of pillows to prop yourself up, it is best to prop up your legs.
-This way you can ensure that your spine, trunk and head are straight, allowing your muscles to relax.
-However people who have trouble breathing, do like to prop their heads up somewhat.
+In general, back care experts recommend that instead of using a bunch of pillows to prop yourself up, it’s better to prop up your legs.
+This way, you ensure your spine, trunk, and head are aligned, allowing your muscles to relax.
+However, those who have trouble breathing may prefer to slightly elevate their heads.

 Different Types of Pillows

-• Dried beans were traditionally used for Japanese pillows, although this is not likely to be a popular option today.
+• Traditional Japanese Pillows: Dried beans were traditionally used in Japanese pillows, although this method isn’t widely popular today.

 Caring for Pillows

-Generally down and feather pillows, which should not be washed, should be aired outside from time to time, preferably in the sun.
-The biggest problem is when a feather or down pillow gets wet, if you spill on it for instance.
-Try to squeeze out the liquid and then spin dry the pillow.
-Do not try and tumble-dry it though.
+Down and Feather Pillows: These should not be washed but can be aired outside from time to time, preferably in the sun.
+If a feather or down pillow gets wet, squeeze out the liquid and spin dry it.
+Avoid using a tumble dryer.

 Facebook